spyke/spyke/TUTORIAL.md

 3. File->Save Track Channels to save any channel selections you may have made.
 These selections are saved to the `.track` file, which you can inspect with a plain text editor.

-4. File->Export->High-pass Data->.dat & Kilosort2 files.
+4. File->Export->Raw Data->.dat & Kilosort2 files.
 Choose the desired destination folder
 (probably a local folder, on which you will locally run Kilosort2 in MATLAB) and hit Open.
-This concatenates the data across all the source files in the current `.track` file, saving the results to a `.dat` file with a companion `.json.dat` metadata file.
+This concatenates the data across all the source files in the current `.track` file, saving the results to a `.dat` file with a companion `.dat.json` metadata file.
 This also checks for saturation in the data.
 Saturation and big transients can causes problems for Kilosort2.
 If any saturation is found, it is nulled out +/- 0.5 sec on either side, using a linear ramp to minimize high-frequency artifacts during filtering.
-These nulled time ranges are saved to the `nulltranges` field in the `.json.dat` metadata file.
+These nulled time ranges are saved to the `nulltranges` field in the `.dat.json` metadata file.
 The required MATLAB files to run Kilosort2 are also generated.
 Note that the Filtering, CAR and Sampling settings you are currently using in spyke are ignored during export.
 Only unfiltered raw data is exported, and any gaps of recording time in the track will not be zero-padded, i.e. consecutive recordings